junzhang1/Portfolio/final_project_Jun.md

 I used storyboad tying in sketches below to show the primary elements of my story outline and draft data visualizations of the critical elements of my story.
 ![click](http://oi63.tinypic.com/24pxbol.jpg)

+### 2. User Research Protocol
+* the target audience you hope to reach with your story;
+* your approach to identifying representative individuals to interview;
+* your interview script;
+* the findings from your interviews; and
+* changes you implemented to your sketches, storyboards and wireframes to address the issues identified.